MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 By default, there's no allowed communication between VNets with a single Azure subscription or across multiple subscriptions.
 Multiple VNets, each belonging to different entities, have their own access controls.
 They can connect to each other or to a centralized hub VNet using VNet peering, where an Azure Firewall or a third-party NVA inspects all traffic.

-This illustration shows a VNet peering connection between two VNets and the use of Azure Firewall on each end of the connection and crossing the VNet segmentation boundary.
+This illustration shows a VNet peering connection between two VNets and the use of Azure Firewall on each end of the connection.

 :::image type="content" source="media/azure-networking/azure-networking-segmentation-vnet-peering.svg" alt-text="A diagram showing VNet peering and the use of Azure Firewalls to connect and segment two VNets." lightbox="media/azure-networking/azure-networking-segmentation-vnet-peering.svg":::

-A hub VNet typically houses shared components such as firewalls, identity, and hybrid connectivity components, among others.
-UDR management becomes simpler as adding specific prefix UDRs for micro-segmentation would only be necessary if intra-VNet traffic is a requirement.
+A hub VNet typically contains shared components such as firewalls, identity providers, and hybrid connectivity components, among others.
+UDR management becomes simpler because adding specific prefix UDRs for micro-segmentation would only be necessary if intra-VNet traffic is a requirement.
 However, since the VNet has its own boundaries, security controls are already in place.

 For more information, see the guidance in: